My child has health insurance. How much do I owe?

 We offer several payment options:

 Pay your bill online here.
 All major credit cards are accepted.
+You can also pay your bill by mail or by phone.

 What if I can’t pay my bill in full?